 While the majority of the company is focused on creating products, making sales, and ultimately increasing the bottom line, the CS team is the only group focused solely on customers, understanding their needs, and guiding the realization of the value that meets their needs.

 Because successful CS teams are so involved with customers, they are key players in their own organization and their customers’ organizations.
 They aren’t there simply to react to issues but to proactively build relationships and ensure customers are successful because they use the company’s products and services.
 CSMs and other members of the CS team act as points of contact with customers and connect them to the product and the organization.

 But CS teams can’t do it alone.
 Successful CS teams stay connected with all areas of the company, including the product, sales, fulfillment, and engineering teams, to create an overarching customer focus.

 Many areas of the company are finished as soon as the product gets into customers’ hands.
 But for customer success teams, that’s when the real work begins.
 And that work impacts every aspect of the business.

 The main reason customers leave companies in the first year isn’t because of sub-par products — it’s because of a poor experience.
-If a customer doesn’t get the product’s full value, they are more likely to leave it behind and move on to the competition.
+If a customer doesn’t get the services or product’s full value, they are more likely to leave it behind and move on to the competition.
 That’s where customer success comes in.

 CS teams do more than just control churn.
 They lead upstream actions like onboarding and interaction insights to create a path to early intervention, expansion opportunities, and even co-marketing.